INRIA/velus/readme.md

-# A Formally Verified Compiler for Lustre
+# Mechanized Semantics and Verified Compilation for a Dataflow Synchronous Language with Reset

 These source files contain the implementation, models, and proof of correctness of a formally verified Lustre compiler backend.

-This file contains instructions for (i) using the compiler, (ii) running from docker, a virtual machine, or a local opam installation, and (iii) cross-references from material presented in the paper to the source files.
+This file contains instructions for (i) using the compiler, (ii) running from local opam installation or from docker, and (iii) cross-references from material presented in the paper to the source files.

 The `examples/` subdirectory contains another readme file presenting several example programs that can be used to test the compiler.

-Since submitting the paper, we have implemented the scheduling pass (the relevant dashed line in Figure 1 becomes solid and elaboration produces N-Lustre).

 We are still working on the normalization pass, which means that Lustre source programs must currently be manually normalized (each `fby` and